-Galactosemia: Impaired activity of galactose-1-phosphate uridyltransferase (GALT) causes galactosemia, an autosomal recessive disorder of galactose metabolism.
-Galactosemia can present in association with gram-negative sepsis.
-It should be considered in infants consuming breast milk or another lactose-containing formula who develop ALF associated with reducing substances in the urine (149).
+Impaired activity of galactose-1-phosphate uridyltransferase (GALT) causes galactosemia, an autosomal recessive disorder of galactose metabolism.
+Galactosemia can present in association with Gram-negative sepsis.
+It should be considered in infants consuming breast milk or another lactose-containing formula who develop ALF associated with reducing substances in the urine (147).
 Galactosemia is included in the newborn screen; however, affected infants may become symptomatic before newborn screen results are available.
 Early initiation of a galactose-restricted diet can prevent or resolve neonatal complications.
 Definitive diagnosis is made by the quantitative assay of GALT activity in red blood cells.
-Therefore, blood for diagnostic testing must be obtained prior to any red blood cell transfusion (150).
+Therefore, blood for diagnostic testing must be obtained before any red blood cell transfusion (148).

+Urea Cycle Defects

-Urea Cycle Defects: Urea cycle disorders (UCDs) are inborn errors in the nitrogen detoxification pathway's metabolism and encompass six principal enzymatic deficiencies.
-Direct toxicity of metabolites, downstream metabolic deficiencies, impaired tricarboxylic acid cycle, oxidative stress, mitochondrial dysfunction, and energy deficit contribute to liver injury (151).
+Urea cycle disorders (UCDs) are inborn errors in the nitrogen detoxification pathway's metabolism and encompass six principal enzymatic deficiencies.
+Direct toxicity of metabolites, downstream metabolic deficiencies, impaired tricarboxylic acid cycle, oxidative stress, mitochondrial dysfunction, and energy deficit contribute to liver injury (149).
 Ornithine transcarbamylase deficiency (OTCD) is the most common of the urea cycle disorders and follows an X-linked inheritance pattern, although heterozygous females can be affected.
 PALF with OTCD is recognized.
-In a Swiss cohort of 37 patients with OTCD, 50% had ALF at least once(152).
-In a historical cohort of 49 OTCD patients with liver involvement, ALF's prevalence was highest with ammonia levels >1000 μ mol/L. ALF was the initial presenting symptom of OTCD in 6% of the patients (153).
-Treatment is based on ammonia scavengers (benzoate and phenylacetate /phenylbutyrate) and a protein-restricted diet (154).
+In a Swiss cohort of 37 patients with OTCD, 50% had ALF at least once (150).
+In a historical cohort of 49 OTCD patients with liver involvement, ALF's prevalence was highest with ammonia levels >1000 μ mol/L. ALF was the initial presenting symptom of OTCD in 6% of the patients (151).
+Treatment is based on ammonia scavengers (benzoate and phenylacetate /phenylbutyrate) and a protein-restricted diet (152).

 Citrullinemia type I is an autosomal recessive UCD caused by a deficiency of arginosuccinate synthetase, which typically presents in the neonatal period or infancy with hyperammonemia and neurologic deterioration.
-Fulminant liver failure associated with catabolic stress has been reported in isolated cases with good response to supportive therapy (155, 156).
+Fulminant liver failure associated with catabolic stress has been reported in isolated cases with good response to supportive therapy (153,154).

-Hyperargininemia is an autosomal recessive UCD caused by a deficiency of arginase 1, which catalyzes the hydrolysis of L-arginine to urea as the final enzyme in the urea cycle.
-Arginase 1 deficiency does not usually cause severe neonatal hyperammonemia but instead presents with progressive neurological symptoms, including seizures and spastic paraplegia in the first years of life associated with neonatal cholestasis, and ALF (157).
+Hyperargininemia is an autosomal recessive UCD caused by a deficiency of arginase 1, which catalyzes the hydrolysis of Larginine to urea as the final enzyme in the urea cycle.
+Arginase 1 deficiency does not usually cause severe neonatal hyperammonemia but instead presents with progressive neurological symptoms, including seizures and spastic paraplegia in the first years of life associated with neonatal cholestasis, and ALF (155).

-Fatty Acid Oxidation Disorders: Mitochondrial fatty acid oxidation disorders (FAOD) are recessively inherited errors of metabolism, which include among others medium-chain acyl-CoA dehydrogenase (MCAD) deficiency, fatty acid transportation defects, and defects of beta-oxidation enzymes.
+Fatty Acid Oxidation Disorders

+Mitochondrial fatty acid oxidation disorders (FAOD) are recessively inherited errors of metabolism, which include among others medium-chain acyl-CoA dehydrogenase (MCAD) deficiency, fatty acid transportation defects, and defects of beta-oxidation enzymes.
 Newborns with FAOD typically present following a minor febrile illness, fasting or dehydration with hypoketotic hypoglycemia, metabolic acidosis, hepatic dysfunction that may evolve into ALF, and cardiomyopathy.
 Hyperammonemia may also occur.
 Screening studies include measurements of urinary organic acid and plasma carnitine levels with acylcarnitine profiles.
 Confirmation requires functional studies in cultured skin fibroblasts or genetic studies.
 The sharp decline in the incidence of Reye's syndrome is attributed in part to improved diagnosis of FAOD and avoidance of salicylates used in febrile children.
-The mainstay of therapy during acute decompensation includes continuous intravenous glucose infusion (10 mg/kg/min to maintain serum glucose above 100 mg/dL); avoidance of intravenous lipid and drugs that inhibit FAO such as valproic acid, nonsteroidal anti-inflammatory agents and salicylates; and L-carnitine administration enterally or intravenously at a dose of 100 mg/kg/day (158, 159).
-If possible, screening studies should be obtained prior to glucose administration as biochemical markers may return to normal quickly after the treatment is started.
+The mainstay of therapy during acute decompensation includes continuous intravenous glucose infusion $(10 \text{ mg} \cdot \text{kg}^{-1} \cdot \text{min}^{-1}$ to maintain serum glucose above 100 mg/dL); avoidance of intravenous lipid and drugs that inhibit FAO such as valproic acid, nonsteroidal antiinflammatory agents and salicylates; and L-carnitine administration enterally or intravenously at a dose of $100 \text{ mg} \cdot \text{kg}^{-1} \cdot \text{day}^{-1}$ (156,157).
+If possible, screening studies should be obtained before glucose administration as biochemical markers may return to normal quickly after the treatment is started.